Team Webhooks are available with Agency plan or as paid add-on.

 Where to configure

-- Click Create webhook.
+- Click Add Endpoint.

 Step 1: Set your endpoint URL